srobo/runbook/docs/contributing.md

 ### Reference existing documentation

-For any tooling, software, hardware or the like it's a good idea to reference its own documentation (rather than duplicaing it).
+For any tooling, software, hardware or the like it's a good idea to reference its own documentation (rather than duplicating it).
 This applies to our own tools as well as third party ones.

 However, It's a good idea to provide a brief guide towards applicable usage